 My story begins on a sunny Saturday morning with a ring of a bell.
 Door bell, to be more precise.
 One long ring, one short, then two longs and five shorts and one long again, which lasted for a bit less than a quarter of eternity, I’d say.

-I unlocked the top lock and swung the door wide open, ready to tell the kid off – and, to my surprise, saw an indefinitely short and stout man – not a dwarf, though, just very short – grin up at me, lifting his funny hat in greeting.
+I unlocked the top lock and swung the door wide open, ready to tell the kid off – and, to my surprise, saw a rather short and stout man grin up at me, lifting his funny hat in greeting.